Ivy Nicholson: Early life

-Nicholson grew up in Cypress Hills, New York.
-World magazine reported that she was "born to a humble working-class family".
-She started working as a model at 16.
-She first modeled in a Brooklyn department store, after winning a beauty contest.
-In her teens she settled in Greenwich Village and worked in the Garment District.
+"Born to a humble working-class family," as reported by the World magazine, Nicholson grew up in Cypress Hills, New York.
+She started working as a model at 16, and first modeled in a Brooklyn department store after winning a beauty contest.
+In her teens, she settled in Greenwich Village and worked in the Garment District.

 Model

 She appeared on the covers of major fashion magazines such as Vogue Harper's Bazaar, Life, Mademoiselle and Elle.

-In the mid-Fifties she was romantically linked with Colin Tennant, son of the second Baron Glenconnor.
+In the mid-fifties, she was romantically involved with Colin Tennant, son of the second Baron Glenconnor.

 Nicholson moved to Italy and worked for fashion designers such as Irene Galitzine, Fernanda Gattinoni, the Sorelle Fontana, Simonetta, Alberto Fabiani and Emilio Pucci.
 Salvador Dalí painted her for Life Magazine.

+In 1954, director Howard Hawks tested her to play the lead female role of Princess Nellifer in his movie Land of the Pharaohs.
+Instructed to nip at the hand of actor Jack Hawkins in her screen test, Nicholson bit him “to the bone,” and Hawks decided to go with Joan Collins instead.
+Said production designer Alexander Trauner, Nicholson “was very beautiful, but a little cuckoo.”

 According to a 1960 profile in Look Magazine, Nicholson was painted by Marc Chagall, Lucian Freud and her friend Bernard Buffet.

 At the time of the Look article she was living in Paris, the wife of French writer and actor, Count Regis Ruyneau St. Georges de Poleon.